Born in Lille, France. Grandmaster (1997).

 <Youth>: Bacrot was both U10 European and U10 World Champion in 1993, and both U12 European and U12 World Champion in 1995.

 <National and Continental>: Bacrot won the French Championship five consecutive times from 1999 to 2003, then again in the French Championship (2008), and he shared the first place and first prize at the French Championship (2012) with Christian Bauer, Maxime Vachier-Lagrave and Romain Edouard, all four players being declared co-champions by the French Federation.
-(1) Another good result was 3rd place in the French Championship (2010).
+(1) Other good results were 3rd place in the French Championship (2010) and runner up in the French Championships (2014).

 Bacrot competed in the 2003 European Championship, scoring 8/13, placed =5th European Union Championships (2008) with 7/10 and scored 7.5/11 at the 13th European Individual Championship (2012), sufficient to qualify him for participation in the 2013 World Cup.